Dark Descend

 After an hour, the cave grew quiet.
 The Sun-Moon Jil hourglass slowly turned, its top half changing little by little, each shift a silent countdown toward midnight.

 Some children mumbled sleepy complaints, curling up in blankets beside their brothers and sisters.
-Tiny hands clung to parents or older siblings.
-A few were already asleep, faces flushed and sticky with exhaustion.
-Their breathing was soft and regular, the kind of sleep that came only after a long, difficult day.
+While other had their hands cling to parents, friends, or older siblings.
+A few were already asleep, faces flushed with exhaustion.
+Their breathing was soft and long, the kind of sleep that came after a difficult day.

-The darkness here was never just sleep, it was something they had to survive.
+The darkness was never just sleep, it was something they had to endure.
 Still, they closed their eyes, hoping for a few stolen hours of peace.

 But not all could sleep.

-Louise leaned against the stone wall, staring not at the fire but at its reflection dancing across his boots.
-His hands were still, his brow creased.
-He hadn't spoken for a long time.
+Louise leaned against the stone wall, staring at the shadow dancing across his boots.
+His hands were still, his brow creased and lost in thought for a while.
+Silis laid on his side, face buried in his arms, turned away from everyone with none seeing his face for over an hour.

-Selene was asleep, curled close beside Lorian, whose breath was slow and steady, face calm.
-If the danger of the night troubled Lorian, he didn't show it.
-He looked as if he'd chosen peace, and for now, it had chosen him back.
+Selene was asleep, curled beside Lorian, both their breathing was slow and steady.
+If the danger of the night troubled them, then both weren't showing.
+Both looking as if they chose peace instead of worrying and for now it seemed to have chosen them as well.

-Uro sat near the fire, his back to the wall.
-He was awake, staring up at the curved ceiling.
-It was pure darkness above, but he continued as if searching for something.
-His hands were placed under his chin, perfectly still.
+Uro sat near the fire, his back to small bone like pillar, staring up at the curved ceiling.
+It was dark above, but he continued as if searching for something with his hands placed under his chin.

 Louise reached out and put out the fire with one practiced motion.